Rail transport in Lithuania: Future expansion

 As of 2021, the project is in progress with major construction ongoing in Lithuania.
 The standard gauge line between the Polish border and Kaunas has been built, with freight services already operating between Germany and Kaunas Intermodal Terminal as well as passenger train service between Kaunas and Białystok.
-The construction works for the line between Kaunas and the Latvian border are expected to begin in 2021.
+Construction work for the line between Kaunas and the Latvian border was expected to begin in 2021.

+Conversion to standard gauge

+A 2022 European Union proposal is for all new rail lines to be standard gauge and a rolling plan introduced to convert other gauges to European standard gauge.